jupyter-widgets/ipywidgets/docs/source/dev_release.md

-git reset --hard origin/master git clean -fdx yarn install yarn run publish
+git reset --hard origin/master git clean -fdx yarn install yarn run version
+# Check the latest commit to make sure it is correct
+yarn run publish
 ```

-Lerna will prompt you for version numbers for each of the changed npm packages.
-Lerna will then change the versions appropriately (including the interdependency versions), commit, tag, and publish the new packages to npm.
+Lerna will prompt you for version numbers for each of the changed npm packages in the version step.
+Lerna will then change the versions appropriately (including the interdependency versions), commit, and tag.
+The `yarn run publish` step then publishes the public packages that were versioned to npm.

 ### widgetsnbextension